Connect with us

 The golden child of founder Dwayne Washington, UPLAY has quickly emerged as one of Canada’s premier AAU/Prep basketball programs, attracting and producing NBA talent such as Shai Gilgeous-Alexander (Kentucky), R.J.
 Barrett (Duke) and potential future draft pick A.J.
 Lawson (South Carolina).

-Through seven group games at the 2021 Nike Elite Youth Basketball League (EYBL) finals in North Augusta, South Carolina — the Canadian stud is putting up eye-opening numbers in-front of all the top NCAA teams, including favorite suitors John Calipari and the Kentucky Wildcats.
+Through seven group games at the 2021 Nike Elite Youth Basketball League (EYBL) finals in North Augusta, South Carolina — the Canadian stud is putting up eye-opening numbers in-front of all the top NCAA teams, including favourite suitors John Calipari and the Kentucky Wildcats.

 Sharpe is averaging 21.6 points, 5.3 rebounds, 2.6 assists on 48.3% percent shooting (57-118 FG), 46.2% percent on three-pointers (18-39 3PT) and 61% percent from the free-throw line (19-31 FT).
 Earlier in the year, Sharpe exploded for a career-high 47 points on 20-29 shooting and 4-of-4 triples.